TOD-theses/paper-T-RACE/main.typ

   colls(T_A, T_B) subset.eq union.big_(0 <= i <= n) colls(T_C_i, T_D_i)
 $

-We only consider collisions that remain after applying all previous filters.
-Therefore, we do not include nonce and code collisions, and balance collisions for block validators.
+For this analysis, we only consider collisions that remain after applying all previous filters.

 From the 1,210 attacks that were removed by duplicate limits, we have 703 that are covered by the remaining attacks.
 Thus, if we combine the collisions of the 115 remaining attacks, we have the same collisions as if we included these 703 covered attacks.
 From the 703 covered attacks, we can match at least#footnote[We use a naive algorithm to detect collision coverage, which does not minimize the required attacks for coverage.
 Thus, the number of attacks covered by a single other attack is a lower bound.]
 504 removed attacks $(T_A, T_B)$ with a remaining attack $(T_C, T_D)$, such that $colls(T_A, T_B) subset.eq colls(T_C, T_D)$.
 Thus, in 504 cases a removed attack is covered by exactly one remaining attack.

-We notice that attacks are concentrated around the same collisions.
+We also notice that attacks are concentrated around the same collisions.
 When we take the top three attacks that were not removed by duplicate limits, we already cover 373 of the 1,210 attacks we removed.

 Our calculations of coverages are lower limits, as we only consider the 115 remaining attacks from the ground truth but not the 195 attacks we find that are not in the ground truth.
-However, all attacks we find are subject to the duplicate limit, therefore some ground truth attacks may have been removed while keeping an attack not in the ground truth that has similar collisions.
+All attacks we find are subject to the duplicate limit, therefore some ground truth attacks may have been removed while keeping an attack not in the ground truth that has similar collisions.

 == Evaluation of TOD detection

 To evaluate our TOD detection method, we run it on the attacks from the ground truth.

 From the 5,601 attacks, our method finds that 4,827 are TOD and 4,857 approximately TOD.
-We do not compare the TOD detection with the approximation in detail, as we already did so in @sec:tod-detection.
-However, this result shows that for the ground truth attacks we miss less attacks with the approximation than with the exact TOD definition.
+We do not manually compare the differences of the TOD detection with the approximation, as we already did so in @sec:tod-detection.
+However, that for the attacks from the ground truth one can use the TOD approximation without loosing attacks.

 There are 774 attacks that our method misses.
-For 20 of those an error occurred while analyzing for TOD#footnote[18 of them are caused by a bug in Erigon, where it reports negative balances for accounts for some transactions (#link("https://github.com/erigontech/erigon/issues/9531")[fixed in v2.60.3]).
+For 20 of those an error occurred while analyzing for TOD#footnote[18 of the errors are caused by a bug in Erigon, where it reports negative balances for accounts for some transactions (#link("https://github.com/erigontech/erigon/issues/9531")[fixed in v2.60.3]).
 2 of them were caused by connection errors.] and for 296 we detected execution inaccuracies (see @sec:execution-inaccuracy) and stopped the analysis.

 From the remaining 458 attacks, we find that most have the metadata "out of gas" in the ground truth dataset.
 Attacks with this "out of gas" label account for 97.6% of the attacks we do not find, while they only account for 19.1% of the 5,601 attacks in the ground truth.